Exodus (band): Bonded by Blood and rise in popularity (1984–1991)

-The band recorded their debut album, Bonded by Blood, in the summer of 1984 with the band's manager Mark Whitaker producing.
+The band recorded their debut album, Bonded by Blood, during the summer of 1984 with the band's manager Mark Whitaker producing.
 Concert photos from their 1984 performance at Aquatic Park's Eastern Front Metal Festival (with Slayer and Suicidal Tendencies) and at Ruthie's Inn (with Megadeth and Slayer) were included on the album sleeve inserts.
 Originally titled A Lesson in Violence, the album was not released until April 1985 amidst creative and business setbacks.
 Whilst Bonded by Blood is considered a highly influential thrash metal album today, critics have regarded the delay in its release as having hindered the impact the album could have had.
 As AllMusic reviewer Eduardo Rivadavia would later write in his review for the album, "Had it been released immediately after it was recorded in 1984, Exodus' Bonded by Blood might be regarded today alongside Metallica's Kill 'Em All as one of the landmark albums responsible for launching the thrash metal wave."
 Exodus promoted the album by going on tour with Venom and Slayer on the Ultimate Revenge Tour.
 Four songs from their performance of April 5, 1985 at Studio 54 in New York City were filmed and released on home video as Combat Tour Live: The Ultimate Revenge.
 The band subsequently toured or played selected shows with Exciter, Megadeth, Anthrax, King Diamond, Possessed, D.R.I., Nuclear Assault, and Hirax.
+In the fall of 1985, the band supported Venom on their European tour, the group then sporadically toured California throughout 1986.

 Vocalist Steve "Zetro" Souza, who replaced Paul Baloff, was a member of Exodus from 1986 to their first breakup in 1993.
 He rejoined the band twice, from 2002 to 2004 and 2014 to 2025.

 Shortly after touring for Bonded by Blood was complete, Baloff was fired from the band allegedly due to his behavior related to alcohol and substance abuse.
 He was replaced by Steve "Zetro" Souza, who had previously been the lead vocalist for Legacy, a precursor of fellow Bay Area thrashers Testament.
 Baloff went on to form the band Piranha in 1987.

 Exodus' lineup remained stable for the recording of their next two albums, and the underground success attained with Bonded by Blood would lead to the group's signing to Sony/Combat Records, who released the band's second album Pleasures of the Flesh in October 1987.
 The album was engineered by a then-unknown Sylvia Massy, who would go on to produce two releases by progressive metal band Tool.
-In support of Pleasures of the Flesh, Exodus toured with Anthrax, Celtic Frost, M.O.D., Lȧȧz Rockit, and Testament.
+Following the release of Pleasures of the Flesh, Exodus toured for less than a year to promote it.
+They embarked on a month-long U.S. tour with Celtic Frost and Anthrax.
+The band toured the U.S. dubbed the "Metal Party Tour" again in January and February 1988, this time with M.O.D. as a supporting act, which was followed three months later by a European tour with Lȧȧz Rockit.